Iran: Khameini lauds Basij forces for restraining 'rioters', keeping 'Islamic Revolution' alive

 In a televised speech, Khamenei said, "They have sacrificed their lives to protect people from rioters ... the presence of Basij shows that the Islamic Revolution is alive."

-The clerical elite in Iran has attributed the upheaval to the nation's foreign adversaries, primarily the United States and its agents.
+The clerical elite in Iran attributes the upheaval to the nation's foreign adversaries, primarily the United States and its agents.

 According to the activist news organisation HRANA, 448 demonstrators have died as of Friday, including 63 youngsters.
 According to the report, 57 members of the security forces were also murdered, and 18,170 individuals were reportedly detained.